Tknusel/GO2_webrtc-connect/README.md

 A comprehensive web-based control interface for the Unitree Go2 robot dog using WebRTC.
 Features real-time video streaming, virtual joystick controls, programmable movement sequences, and a full command library.

+## ⚠️ Important Firmware Compatibility Notice

+**This software is compatible with Unitree Go2 firmware version 1.1.8 and earlier ONLY.**

+Firmware versions 1.1.9 and later have changed the WebRTC connection protocol and are currently **NOT supported**.

+To check your firmware version:
+1. Connect to your Go2's WiFi
+2. Open the official Unitree Go app
+3. Check Settings > About for firmware version

 ## Features

 - 🎮 **Virtual Joystick Controls** - Intuitive dual-joystick interface for robot movement